 How to Freeze Ground Beef (Without Any Waste!)

 My friend Jamie is sharing this SUPER smart way to store ground beef!
 I *love* this idea, and will be doing it in the future since we have a small freezer.
 Thanks so much for sharing Jamie!

 If you buy ground beef or ground turkey in bulk to save money – this is such a clever idea to store it!
 By using a rolling pin (or a wine glass – anything that can rotate will work!) and a ruler, you can store your ground beef in awesome little freezer packs.

-The flat little bricks make it easy to thaw and cook whenever you need it – and help you avoid wasting meat by forgetting it.
+The flat little bricks make it fast and easy to thaw and cook whenever you need it – and help you avoid wasting meat by forgetting it.
 (Has that ever happened to you?
 I know it has to me!)

-3 .
-Using a ruler, or the back of a long knife, press lines to divide the meat into six sections.
+You'll next want to take a ruler, or the back of a long knife, press lines to divide the meat into six sections.